-Dr. Laurel Rice presently serves as the Chair of Obstetrics and Gynecology at the University of Wisconsin School of Medicine and Public Health, Madison WI.
+Dr. Laurel W. Rice is chair of the Department of Obstetrics and Gynecology and a professor in the Division of Gynecology Oncology at the University of Wisconsin-Madison School of Medicine and Public Health.

-Nationally recognized as an expert in the care of women with gynecologic malignancies, Dr. Rice has published extensively in this field.
-Her research interest is focused on hormones and human malignancies, specifically endometrial carcinoma.
-She has lectured extensively throughout the US.
+Nationally recognized as an expert in the care of women with gynecologic malignancies, Dr. Rice has published extensively in her field.
+Her research focuses on hormones and human malignancies, specifically endometrial carcinoma.
+She has lectured extensively throughout the United States.

 Dr. Rice continues to serve in leadership positions of many national organizations.
 She is president-elect of the Council of University Chairs in Obstetrics and Gynecology, Secretary/Treasurer of the American Gynecologic Obstetrics Society, and an active member of several other professional organizations, including the Society of Gynecologic Oncology.

 Since 2006, Dr. Rice has served on the American Board of Obstetrics and Gynecology and currently serves as director for the Division of Gynecologic Oncology.
 She is an examiner for candidates seeking board certification in both General Obstetrics and Gynecology, in addition to the subspecialty area of Gynecologic Oncology.
 She also serves on the editorial board of Gynecologic Oncology, and as a reviewer for Obstetrics and Gynecology and the American Journal of Obstetrics and Gynecology, both highly regarded journals in her field.